RF Workbench Page 2

 Three of the attenuator pads from my bench attenuator drawer.
 When using Ugly Construction or its variants, you can solder in, change, or remove attenuator pads at a whim.
 A small stock of these pads speeds up your work flow.

 A 10 dB attenuator pad from my collection.
 This box uses two 100 Ω (5%) resistors and a 68 ohm (1%) resistor for the 96.2 and 71.2 ohm resistances called for.
 I used the 1% tolerance part because all my 68 Ω resistors are metal film 1% tolerance 1/4 watt types.
 Perhaps, I'll pursue a closer match to the calculated resistor values 1 day, but this module works okay.
 You may also stick 2 seperate attenuators in the little Hammond box shown.

-Two commercial BNC in-line attenuators.
-I use these every day and prefer them over homebrew networks since they don't require a coaxial cable.
+Two commercial BNC feed-through (in-line) attenuators.
+I use these every day and prefer them over homebrew R networks since they don't require a coaxial cable.
 I own many: two 6 dB, two 10 dB, one 3 dB and a 20 dB: all were purchased on eBay.

 Two commercial SMA in-line attenuators for my VHF and UHF experiments: 6 and 15 dB.
 Click for a 4 marker table from made fom a 1.5 GHz sweep these filters

 A step attenuator belongs on every serious RF workbench.
 They allow in-situ attenuation adjustment with a degree of precision as low as 1 dB.
 Step attenuators are nothing more than switched calibrated resistances and the switches can be SPDT, relays, rotary or digitally-controlled types.
 The quality and price of commercial attenuators varies widely.
 Experimenter concerns include the minimum attenuator insertion loss, power rating, return loss, noise from switch contacts and noise from the resistors themselves.